Beneficial and Harmful Explanatory Machine Learning: Experiments

 In Table \ref{table:sanity_test}, we identified that participants who were able to provide high quality responses for their test answers scored higher on these questions.
 This is not the case for $win\_3$, however, due to the high difficulty of providing good description of strategy for $win\_3$ category.
 Additionally, in the $win\_2$ category, both machine-aided groups (\textbf{MMR}: 2/(2+35), \textbf{SMR}: 9/(9+14)) have greater proportions of high quality responses than self learning groups (\textbf{MSR}: 1/(1+32), \textbf{SSR}: 1/(1+8)).
 Also, we observed a pattern in which there are less HQ responses than LQ responses in $win\_1$ and $win\_2$ categories.
 This pattern is more significant in $win\_2$ category.

-Figure \ref{fig:coverage} illustrates the difficulty of providing good quality verbal response for the non-trivial category $win\_3$.
+Figure \ref{fig:coverage} illustrates the difficulty of providing good quality textual answer for the non-trivial category $win\_3$.
 Since $win\_1$ contains only two predicates, we examined primitive coverage of non-trivial categories $win\_2$ and $win\_3$.
 However, for clarity of presentation, we only show category $win\_3$ which has more remarkable trends.
 When counting primitives based on Definition \ref{def:primitive_coverage}, we only consider the constraint $number\_of\_pairs/3$ and ignore the move generator $move/2$ as participants were required to make a move when they answered a question.

-In Figure \ref{fig:coverage_accuracy}, we plotted primitive coverage against the accuracy of post-test answers that were selected as open questions.
+In Figure \ref{fig:coverage_accuracy}, we plotted primitive coverage against the accuracy of post-training answers that were selected as open questions.
 We observed a major \textit{monotonically increasing trend} in accuracy with respect to primitive coverage.
-This indicates that high matching between verbal responses and the machine learned theory correlates with high performance.
-In Figure \ref{fig:coverage_number_res}, we observed \textit{downward curves} for \textbf{MSR} and \textbf{MMR} in the number of verbal responses from the lower to the higher primitive coverage.
+This indicates that high matching between textual answers and the machine learned theory correlates with high performance.
+In Figure \ref{fig:coverage_number_res}, we observed \textit{downward curves} for \textbf{MSR} and \textbf{MMR} in the number of textual answers from the lower to the higher primitive coverage.
 More responses were provided by \textbf{SSR} and \textbf{SMR} covering \textit{one primitive} than \textbf{MSR} and \textbf{MMR}.
 Participants gave very few responses that cover \textit{more than two} primitives.
-Based on the learned theory in Table \ref{table:rules}, the results suggest an increasing difficulty to provide more complete strategy descriptions \textit{beyond two (mixed background groups) and four (student groups) clauses} of $win\_3$.
+Based on the learned theory\footnote{The translation of the learned theory into textual and visual explanations does not contain redundant parts.} of $MIPlain$ in Table \ref{table:rules}, the results suggest an increasing difficulty to provide complete strategy descriptions \textit{beyond two (mixed background groups) and four (student groups) clauses} of $win\_3$.